loyjoy/academy/basic/start/login/login.md

   <img src="explain_smileys.png" alt="Use of smileys" title="Use of smileys" width="500"/>
 </p>

 Add variables to individualize your texts for every customer.
-Address them by their first name when returning to your chatbot, provide content-specific data or link variable data to your text field.
+Address them by their first name when returning to your chat, provide content-specific data or link variable data to your text field.

 <p align="center">
   <img src="explain_variables.png" alt="Explain variables" title="Explain variables" width="500"/>
 </p>

-To make sure you stay on top of your chat flow, you can name your process blocks according to their use.
+To make sure you stay on top of your chat flow, you can name your process modules according to their use.
 This helps you to navigate through your flow when complexity grows.

 <p align="center">
   <img src="name_bricks.png" alt="Give bricks a name" title="Give bricks a name" width="300"/>